 The school has a published admission number (PAN) of 180 for entry in Year 7.
 The school will accordingly admit this number of pupils if there are sufficient applications.
 Where fewer applicants than the published admission number(s) for the relevant year group are received, the academy trust will offer places at the school to all those who have applied.

 Application process

-Applications for places at Trinity Academy will be made in accordance with the local authority's co-ordinated admission scheme.
-This means you will need to complete the common application form with your school choices via your home local authority.
+Applications for places at BCCS will be made on the common application form (CAF) in accordance with the local authority's co-ordinated admission scheme.